 - Make sure you’ve rotated your yeast.
 Don’t wait until you’re in dire straits to try making bread and tortillas.
 You’ll have a lot of fun laughing at the end result, but you’ll waste your supplies.
 If you’re getting your recipes off the Internet, carefully read the reviews that follow.

 - The cold-weather sleeping bags and fleece and wool blankets come in handy when you turn the heat down to lower your utility costs.
 Socks, slippers, and baggy sweatshirts become the norm 24 hours a day (Remember, layering your clothes really does keep you warmer).
 Those frilly sheers look lovely on the windows, but I really should’ve bought the thermal curtains when they were on sale.

 - If you’re a regular coffee drinker, buy more.
 You’re stressing out about finding a job, so you’re going to drink more.
 And if you’re drinking more coffee, you’re also using more of what goes in it, whether it’s creamer, sugar, or flavorings.
 I thought we had plenty of powdered creamer set aside, but it went quickly, and I didn’t want to use the powdered milk, because it was needed for cooking.

 - Buy more powdered milk.
 I thought we had a decent amount, because the kids won’t drink it.
 I didn’t stop to consider just how much of that powder is needed to mix enough milk for baking and cooking.

 - Buy more canned vegetables and meats.
 Once the real meat is gone, you’ll be more dependent on vegetables to add flavor to your meals, and you don’t realize just how many you use until they’re no longer available.
 TVP is a great substitute…once in a while.
-While not big meat-eaters, we’re also not vegetarian, and canned meats can add flavor to a wide variety of dishes.
+While not big meat-eaters, we’re also not vegan, and canned meats can add flavor to a wide variety of dishes.

 - Stock up on canned and dehydrated potatoes.
 They’ve always been a comfort food for us, and we didn’t have enough.
 Canned potatoes taste “tinny” and dehydrated ones never rehydrate fully.
 Instant mashed potatoes don’t taste real.
 Deal with it.
 The only other option is to live without potatoes.